hiyukoim/ghost-friendlink-gateway/README.md

 POST /revoke/<token>
 ```

-> Tip: The dashboard lists the latest tokens with a “Revoke” button (it reuses your Basic-auth session).
+> Tip: The dashboard lists the latest tokens with a “Revoke” button (it reuses your session from `/admin/login`).
 Click revoke → confirm and it issues the `POST /revoke/<token>` call for you.

 ### Access content